sebzuddas/Obsidian/Learning & Development/Systems/Systems Modelling/MBSE/Capella MBSE.md

 5. Define the operational processes

 ### Operational Entity Scenario
-This part of the process links the operational activities with the operational capabilities.
+This part of the process *links the operational activities with the operational capabilities*.
 There should be a scenario for each operational activity, to fully realise each operational activity for the system in question.
 From a Capella perspective, any scenario with no matching operational capability is irrelevant to the project.

 In this phase, transitions between activities are marked by a form of exchange between actors.
 These exchanges are general, and could include: information transfer, signal that an activity has completed, a physical transformation (something moving/changing), a request for a service etc.